rmourey26/yoroi-frontend/docs/specs/code/EXPORT_WALLET_IN_ADALITE_FORMAT.md

 # Proposal

-Write a functionality that exports a user wallet in a .json file, following the format detailed below.
+Write a functionality that exports a user wallet into a `.json` file, following the format detailed below.

 ## Adalite's Import/Export Wallet Representation